jasonpatrickellykrause/istio-training/labs/x-istioctl.md

 0.0.0.0 80   ALL                          PassthroughCluster
 ```

-The `json` flag works as well in combination with the port filter for example.
-So, if you want to get the `json` representation of all listeners listening on port `80`, just add the output json flag to the command.
-Similarly, you can combine multiple flags - port and address for example.
+The `json` flag works as well in combination with the port filter, for example.
+So, if you want to get the `json` representation of all listeners listening on port `80`, add the output json flag to the command.
+Similarly, you can combine multiple flags - port and address, for example.

 ### Routes

-The next sub-command is routes that lists all routes in the configuration:
+The next sub-command is routes that list all routes in the configuration:

 ```
 istioctl proxy-config routes deployment/web-frontend
 ```

 It also supports filtering the routes based on the name.
-From the listeners command we know the route is called "80", so we can now list all routes with that name using the `--name` flag:
+From the listeners command, we know the route is called "80", so we can now list all routes with that name using the `--name` flag:

 ```
 $ istioctl proxy-config routes deployment/web-frontend --name 80